HaJH/PmxImporter/README.md

 ﻿# PMXImporter for Unreal Engine

-PMXImporter is an Interchange-based Translator plugin for Unreal Engine that imports MikuMikuDance PMX models as Skeletal Mesh-centric assets.
+PMXImporter is a plugin for Unreal Engine that imports MikuMikuDance PMX models as Skeletal Mesh-centric assets.
-It focuses on building a robust Interchange node graph and delegates asset creation to Unreal’s factories/pipelines.
+It provides Pmx Translator to Unreal's Generic Interchange Factories/Pipelines.

 ## Features